Feyerabend/vm/debug/README.md

 ## Logging

+*What I want to convey in this section, is not the code itself, rather what is said above, that working with applications and systems should not be divided.
+A tool such as a logger is often used in systems, but could very well have other applications, also.
+The idea of using a logger in an editor e.g. can be very useful*

 As previously stated, logging is a tool with many aspects and uses.
 Here, we demonstrate this by using a *line editor*.
 A line editor was once very common in the past.
 It was easy to implement and versatile,